ecupaio/dcgffl/_posts/2023-01-11-season-xxiv-major-dates.md

 * **May 14** **(Sun)** - Playoffs
 * **May 21** **(Sun)** - Final Four and Championship

-All regular season Sunday games will be played at the Carter Barron Soccer Fields.
+All Sunday games will be played at the Carter Barron Soccer Fields.

 Captain/QB Pairing and a second New Player Workshop will take place between registration closure and the draft.
 Exact dates and location will be announced in the coming weeks once they are confirmed.